vesk4000/Couriers/README.md

 We designed the schema of our database ```CouriersDB``` by transforming a table in 1NF[^1nf] into 7 tables that meet the 3NF[^3nf] standards.

+The initial design of the table was done by a using a DB designer tool (https://www.dbdesigner.net/).
+Om that platform the tables have been created and the relations and the other constraints have been set.
+Then, a MSSQL code was generated and exported.

+>**Note:** We have altered the design of the table a bit after their initial creation mentioned above.
+We have added several ```UNIQUE```, ```IDENTITY```, and ```NOT NULL``` constraints.

 This is the given 1FN table with some sample data:

 | Order # | Order Date | Dispatcher Name | Phone Number - Dispatcher | Client Name | Phone Number - Client | Type of Service | Total | Courier Name | Phone Number - Courier | Delivery Address | Recipient Name | Delivery Date |